omgnetwork/omgnetwork.github.io/README.md

 The project uses GitHub pages to deploy a website.
 The current project is an organization repository, the script below will deploy static files to the `master` branch.

-All documentation is stored in the `docsdocsdocs` branch.
+All documentation is stored in the `gh-pages` branch.
 The `master` is used strictly for deployment.
 To learn more info about deployment, refer to [Docusaurus docs](https://github.com/facebook/docusaurus/blob/master/docs/getting-started-publishing.md#using-github-pages).

 It's possible to deploy the project on multiple platforms.
 Enter `/website` directory and run the corresponding script: